7 Things to Know About Weight-Loss Surgery

 That goes not only for surgery (i.e., what the procedure looks like and how it will go), but also for what comes after (i.e., what the patient will experience physically and even emotionally as he or she recovers).

-Pain is minimal.
+- Pain is minimal.
 “The stomach itself does not have any sensation, but the incisions do cause some muscular pain for the first five days or so after surgery,” Dr. Arumugam says.
-“I tell people it will feel like you did 100 crunches, where your muscles are kind of sore and tight.”
+“Your muscles will feel sore and tight.”

 Next Steps & Resources